TanmayJDesai/Pathfinder-Project/README.md

           //   that corresponds to it) attempts to divide by zero, then result
           //   is unchanged and the function returns 3; otherwise, result is
           //   set to the value of the expression and the function returns 0.
-Adapt the algorithms presented on pp. 203-207 of the textbook to convert the infix expression to postfix, then evaluate the postfix form of the expression.
+Adapt the algorithms to convert the infix expression to postfix, then evaluate the postfix form of the expression.
 The algorithms use stacks.
 Rather than implementing the stack types yourself, you must use the stack class template from the Standard C++ library.
 You may not assume that the infix string passed to the function is syntactically valid; you'll have to detect whether it is or not.

 For this problem, you will turn in a file named eval.cpp whose structure is probably of the form